DanteAlighierin/foot/README.md

 * `OSC 111` - reset default background color
 * `OSC 112` - reset cursor color
 * `OSC 555` - flash screen (**foot specific**)

+## Programmatically checking if running in foot

+Foot does **not** set any environment variables that can be used to identify foot (reading `TERM` is not reliable since the user may have chosen to use a different terminfo).

+You can instead use the escape sequences to read the _Secondary_ and _Tertiary Device Attributes_ (secondary/tertiary DA, for short).

+The tertiary DA response is always `\EP!|464f4f54\E\\`.
+The `\EP!|` is the standard tertiary DA response prefix, `DCS ! |`.
+The trailing `\E\\` is of course the standard string terminator, `ST`.

+In the response above, the interresting part is `464f4f54`; this is the string _FOOT_ in hex.

+The secondary DA response is `\E[>1;XXYYZZ;0c`, where XXYYZZ is foot's major, minor and patch version numbers, in decimal, using two digits for each number.
+For example, foot-1.4.2 would respond with `\E[>1;010402;0c`.

+**Note**: not all terminal emulators implement tertiary DA.
+Most implement secondary DA, but not all.
+All _should_ however implement _Primary DA_.

+Thus, a safe way to query the terminal is to request the tertiary, secondary and primary DA all at once, in that order.
+All terminals should ignore escape sequences they do not recognize.
+You will have to parse the response (which in foot will consist of all three DA responses, all at once) to determine which requests the terminal emulator actually responded to.

 ## Requirements